 fails to attend two consecutive regular meetings of Council without good reason in the opinion of Council; or

-fails, in the opinion of Council, to discharge properly or honestly any office to which he or she has been selected or appointed.
+fails, in the opinion of Council, to discharge properly or honestly any office to which they have been selected or appointed.

-Subsections (7)(a), (b), (d), (e), (f) and (h) shall result in automatic disqualification.
+Subsections (7)(a), (b), (d), (e), (f), (g), (h), and (i) shall result in automatic disqualification.

-Subsections (7)(c), (g), (i), (j), (k), (l) and (m) shall result in a vote by Council regarding the disqualification of the Councillor.
+Subsections (7)(c), (j), (k), and (l) shall result in a vote by Council regarding the disqualification of the Councillor.

+Suspension

+If an Academic Councillor sitting on Council becomes the subject of Discipline or Fitness to Practise proceedings, they shall be suspended from sitting on Council until the matter is resolved.

 DECLARATION OF OFFICE

-3.3 (1) A person elected, appointed or selected to be a Councillor must sign for the records of the College a declaration of office in the form attached as Appendix A.
+3.3 (1) A person elected, appointed or selected to be a Councillor or non-Council Committee member must sign for the records of the College a declaration of office in the form attached as Appendix A.

-A person cannot act as a Councillor unless and until he or she signs the declaration of office.
+A person cannot act as a Councillor or non-Council Committee member unless and until they sign the declaration of office.

-Any suspected or actual breach by a Councillor of the declaration of office shall be addressed in the same manner as the College addresses a breach or suspected breach of the Code of Conduct.
+Any suspected or actual breach by a Councillor or non-Council Committee member of the declaration of office shall be addressed in the same manner as the College addresses a breach or suspected breach of the Code of Conduct.

 REMUNERATION OF COUNCILLORS AND COMMITTEE MEMBERS